January 19, 2022

 October 28, 2020

 Recycling is the process of collecting and processing materials that would otherwise be thrown away as trash…

 What is Mechanical Recycling?

-Mechanical recycling transforms materials into “new” secondary raw materials without changing the base…
+Mechanical recycling of plastic transforms used plastic bottles back into raw PET without without changing the base molecular structure.

 Chemical Recycling of Plastics